PolITiGenomics

 Again, this is true, but, to be fair, that is not the same point he made in his original article.
 His original point was that if you needed your analysis to run faster you could just provision more nodes.
 I just pointed out that this is true, but you would likely pay a premium for that because nothing scales linearly.
 It may seem like a fine distinction, but with all the misinformation around clouds nowadays, it’s an important one to make.
 It should also be noted that without good software engineering and system administration, even algorithms that should scale nearly linearly might not.
 The take-home message is that if someone has done that software engineering and systems administration work to make a program scale well and run well in a cloud envrionment and made it available to you, great.
 If not, someone is going to have to do it.

 I had the opportunity to meet Mr. Stowe at the XGen Congress and have talked more with him this week at Bio-IT World Conference and Expo (my talk is tomorrow at 11 a.m.
 EDT in Track 3: Bioinformatics and Next-Gen Data).
 We had a good discussion about cloud computing and its role in bioinformatics (they’ve got a cool solution to the Amazon storage problem).
 As you can hopefully tell from this post, we are largely in agreement: engineering is needed, but once it is done, everyone benefits.
 Cycle Computing certainly has a lot of good expertise in the cloud, so if you need some engineering done, shoot him an email.
-Unfortunately, they probably will not be able to help you access the largest cloud computing service.
+Unfortunately, they probably will not be able to help you access the .

 Breast cancer quartet